The following policy applies when a registration is cancelled:

 100% of our day is focused and engaged, we do not do any busy work .
 Participants need time to absorb and integrate all that they have learned and experienced throughout the day.
 There may be invitations to engage with at home such as noticing what birds have returned or continuing a project we’ve started on program for example.
 If evenings are left free of homework, this also leaves the opportunity for family learning time through things like cooking or crafting together or taking a walk outside.

-If your child has an IEP, or undergoes educational testing while enrolled in the program we would love to receive a copy of the report so we can best support their learning journey.
-We would be happy to evaluate on a case by case basis and discuss how much individualized support we can offer in advance of enrollment.
+If your child has an IEP, or undergoes educational testing while enrolled in the program you may submit a copy of the report so we can best support their learning journey.
+If you have concerns about the program being a good fit, we evaluate on a case by case basis and are available to discuss how much individualized support we can offer in advance of enrollment.

 In general, our focus is serving young people under 25.
 We occasionally host all ages events, especially when the focus is relevant to youth.
 Forest Therapy is offered for all ages, for more information about hosting a walk click here.
 We are also in relationship with and encourage you to explore the following organizations offering programming related to nature connection for adults: